minio/docs/source/concepts/erasure-coding.rst

 - For the :mc:`mc` command line tool, certain commands include a specific option for setting the storage class.
-For example, the :mc:`mc cp` command has the :mc-cmd-option:`~mc cp storage-class` option for specifying the storage class to assign to the object being copied.
+For example, the :mc:`mc cp` command has the :mc-cmd:`~mc cp storage-class` option for specifying the storage class to assign to the object being copied.

 - For MinIO SDKs, the ``S3Client`` object has specific methods for setting